One Day in HoustonAAA editors suggest these activities for a great short vacation experience.

 The Menil Collection/Don Glentzer

-A visit to The Menil Collection campus (1533 Sul Ross St.) should be on every art aficionado's agenda.
+A visit to The Menil Collection campus (1533 Sul Ross St.) should be on every art lover's agenda.
 Housed within the Renzo Piano-designed museum building on Sul Ross Street are changing exhibits ranging from medieval antiquities to contemporary European paintings.
 Be sure to check out the Rothko Chapel (3900 Yupon St.), the Dan Flavin installation at Richmond Hall (1500 Richmond Ave.) and the Cy Twombly Gallery (1501 Branard St.).

 If art just isn't your thing, spend the afternoon enjoying all that Hermann Park (6001 Fannin St. across from Rice University) has to offer.
 At Houston Museum of Natural Science (5555 Hermann Park Dr.), admire the dazzling emeralds and sapphires in the gem vault, explore the butterfly house, stargaze in the planetarium and watch a film in the Wortham Giant Screen Theatre.
 The 445-acre park also is home to Houston Zoo (6200 Hermann Park Dr.), a Japanese garden, an outdoor theater and a lake.